a327ex/www/content/posts/snkrx_log.md

 feedback just like I am bound by my game's player's feedback.
 So you know, NL #1 kept playing the game, but he did so offstream.
 And all you got was a single video that helped with making the game succeed somewhat, but didn't really help that much.
 And now you owe some guy 0.22 bitcoins and 500 trillion stable dollars because making a clone is really expensive.

-And for my game specifically, NL partly decided to play it because it was his first auto-battler like game.
-If you're trying to engineer a game for NL based on what he has played before or what he knows, you wouldn't engineer an auto-battler because he hasn't played those.
-But if you're trying to engineer games based on what he hasn't played yet and just mixing it with a roguelite then chances are he will ignore it because he doesn't understand that genre, right?
-There have been auto-battler roguelites before like [Astronarch](https://store.steampowered.com/app/1234940/Astronarch/) and as far as I know he hasn't played that.

 The moral of the story here is that you actually have absolutely no control over NL playing your game or not.
-And it's not just a matter of the game being good or him liking it or not.
+It's not just a matter of the game being good or him liking it or not.
 If you've watched enough streams you know that what makes a good "stream game" or a good "youtube game" is a very delicate balance of a lot of really complicated factors.
 Trying to engineer things so that all these factors align is pretty much impossible.

+For instance, NL partly decided to play my game because it was his first auto-battler-like game.
+If you're trying to engineer a game for him based on what he has played before or what he knows, you wouldn't engineer an auto-battler because he hasn't played those.
+But if you're trying to engineer games based on what he hasn't played yet and just mixing it with a roguelite then chances are he will ignore it because he doesn't understand that genre, right?
+There have been auto-battler roguelites before like [Astronarch](https://store.steampowered.com/app/1234940/Astronarch/) and as far as I know he hasn't played that.

 The more general moral of the story is that you should focus on things you can